minuteoflaravel/laravel-audio-video-validator/README.md

 # Laravel Audio & Video Validator
-This package adds valdators for audio and video files to your Laravel project.
+This package adds validators for audio and video files to your Laravel project.

 ## Installation
 To use this package you should intall ffmpeg multimedia framework: